chenbin234/EDA491_Network-security/Exam_preparation/08 WLAN security: WEP, WPA, WPA2.md

 1. 802.1x is port based authentication, where a client does not get access to the network unless authenticated and authorized.
 2. Instead of using a shared key, Users can be authenticated through the radius server using individual secret or token cards such as SecureID.

+#### 9. WPA3 guarantees that all session keys are unique for the session and that they are not in any way related to other session keys.
+However, WPA2 does not have this property.
+What is this property called?
+Why is this a good property?

+1. The property is called perfect forward secrecy.
+In a perfect forward secrecy, a compromised session key should not affect other sessions in the past or future.

+2. Therefore, all session have a unique session key.

+**Explain how this is normally achieved?**

+This is normally achieved by using Diffie-Hellman key agreement to make session keys unique and never reused.

+**what “mistake” WPA2 does?**

+WPA2 calculates session keys from the master key which is derived from SSID+Password/shared secret (and by an attacker some known random values).
+If the password is revealed, session keys for all other sessions can be recalculated.

+#### 10. The use of shared keys in for example WLAN authentication is both good and bad.
+Give one advantage and one disadvantage with using it.

+Advantage:

+- shared keys are easy to implement,
+- They involves a pre-shared keys that is known by both access point and the client devices
+- It is convenient for small-scale deployment and home networks

+Disadvantage:

+- lack of scalability and flexibility
+- Since the same shared key is among all authorized devices, it is hard to revoke access for specific users
+- If a key is compromised and needs to be changed, it requires updating the key on all devices
+- Also, when different level of access is needed, pre shared keys can not support.

+#### 10. WEP has at least one problem with its handling of IVs.
+Explain how an attacker may use this weakness!
+Is this problem likely to occur?

+1. WEP allows an IV to be reused. then we will have two packets encrypted with the same key stream.
+2. This means that an XOR operation between the cipher texts will be the same with an XOR between clear texts.
+3. $c1 \bigoplus c2 = (p1 \bigoplus b) \bigoplus (p2 \bigoplus b) = p1 \bigoplus p2$

+4. Since the IV is only a 24-bit value, a busy AP is very likely to reuse IVs.